steenk/tripledollar/README.md

 # Trippledollar

 When you're gonna create a lot of DOM elements from Javascript, and you don't want to use a framework like jQuery (jQuery is a very good framework, but sometimes it's not your preferred toolbox), and you want a minimalistic approach; __trippledollar__ is it.
-It's not a framework, it's a small help library for creating DOM objects with Javascript, and no more.
+It's not a framework, it's a small help library for creating
+DOM elements with Javascript, and no more.
 It is actually __under 1kB!__ So this tutorial is bigger than the library itself.

 What you want to do is something like this (just a silly example):